egeiper/HepsiBuradaCaseUI/README.md

 1. Create a S3 bucket in AWS and put its URL into gradle.properties file as `AWS_S3_URL`.
 2. Create a IAM user and give permission to access S3 bucket.
 3. Setup your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` on credentials file.
-4. Run the command `mvn install -DskipTests` to compile all needed components in the project.
-5. Run the command `mvn package -DskipTests` to create jar of compiled code.
+4. Run the command `mvn package -DskipTests` to create jar of compiled code.
 (Excluding the test package)
 6. Run the command `gradle publish ` to publish the project into your S3 bucket as a jar file with its dependencies.

 ![readme_img_1.png](images%2Freadme_img_1.png)